learn-co-curriculum/uci-mod-3-reading-complex-code/README.md

 ## Conclusion

-This method may not be necessary in all situations.
+This method may not be necessary for all situations.
 Even this example may have been mostly understood at a glance.
 However, walking through through the code in this way ensures you have a complete picture in your mind - a clear enough understanding that you could now modify any of the example methods and